haveno-dex/haveno/docs/deployment-guide.md

 For mainnet, first modify [package.gradle](https://github.com/haveno-dex/haveno/blob/aeb0822f9fc72bd5a0e23d0c42c2a8f5f87625bb/desktop/package/package.gradle#L252) to remove the line with ` --arguments --baseCurrencyNetwork=XMR_STAGENET` (also remove the `+` on the preceding line).

 Then follow these instructions: https://github.com/haveno-dex/haveno/blob/master/desktop/package/README.md.

-## Deploy to a VPS

-Haveno's services should be deployed to a VPS for reliable uptime.

-Seednodes can be installed as a system service.

-Arbitrators can be started in a Screen session and then detached to run in the background.

-Some good hints about how to secure a VPS are in [Monero's meta repository](https://github.com/monero-project/meta/blob/master/SERVER_SETUP_HARDENING.md).

-To run Monero and Haveno binaries as system services, scripts are available for reference in [scripts/deployment](scripts/deployment).

 ## Send alerts to update the application